deathbird/cheatsheets/linuxCLICheatsheet.md

 C - e : goto end of line
 C - f : Move forward one character
 C - B : To move backward one character
+A - f : Move forward one word
+A - B : To move backward one word
 C - XX : Move between start of command line and current cursor position (and back again).

 Editing: